 3. Melanie B’s usual nonsense

 For someone who, since 2001, hasn’t ONCE stopped banging on about getting the Spice Girls back together, Melanie B has also proven herself uniquely capable of driving a metaphorical, on-fire Spice Bus through all said reunion efforts.

-Whether it was forcing Geri out in the first place; bullying Sporty to the point of still writing sad songs about it TWENTY YEARS LATER; cutting the last tour short to spend more time with her abominable then-husband; or continual, clumsy Beckham-baiting; one thing is clear: Baby must be hard as nails.
+Whether it was forcing Geri out in the first place; bullying Sporty to the extent she’s still writing sad songs about you TWENTY YEARS LATER; cutting the last tour short to spend more time with her abominable then-husband; or continual, clumsy Beckham-baiting; one thing is clear: Baby must be hard as nails.